operator-framework/community-operators/docs/using-scripts.md

 ### Options:

 ` OP_VER ` - version of operator if is not provided it will be parsed by operator package yaml

+` OP_CHANNEL ` - channel of operator if is not provided it will be parsed by operator package yaml or use the default ones

 ` OP_PATH ` - relative path to your operator which is required